Michigan State football signs 20 on National Signing Day

 Following the 2006 regular season, Staten was one of eight assistant coaches to follow head coach Mark Dantonio from Cincinnati to East Lansing.

 In 2006, Staten tutored team MVP Brent Celek, who set Cincinnati career records for receptions (88), receiving yards (1,114) and touchdowns (14) by a tight end.
-Celek, a second-team All-BIG EAST selection as a senior, was chosen by the Philadelphia Eagles in the fifth round of the 2007 NFL Draft and recently completed his sixth season with the Eagles; he was a member of the Super Bowl LII Championship team.
+Celek, a second-team All-BIG EAST selection as a senior, was chosen by the Philadelphia Eagles in the fifth round of the 2007 NFL Draft and recently completed his 11th season with the Eagles; he was a member of the Super Bowl LII Championship team.

 Staten landed his first full-time coaching position on Dantonio's Cincinnati staff in 2004 and made an immediate impact as both the tight ends coach and the program's recruiting coordinator.
 In 2004, Celek set a UC single-season record for TD receptions by a tight end (8) en route to earning second-team All-Conference USA honors, while defensive end Anthony Hoke earned C-USA All-Freshman honors.